-- Any future built form on the site is to reflect the Business Park character of the precinct as well as providing a sympathetic design response to the adjacent Church through design articulation, modulation of form, variation in texture, finishes and materials. - Development must be of a high visual quality and must include appropriate architectural articulation and modulation of form particularly to the northern frontage to Lord Street and western frontage to the Church. - Setbacks to the western façade of the building (i.e. facing the St Matthew's Anglican Church) are to provide space to enable the activation of the ground-floor edge between the site and its boundary with the Church. - Landscaping of the setback to the western boundary is to facilitate the future integration and transition between the site and the adjoining lawn area within the adjacent Church grounds.
-Should fencing be proposed between the two properties, ground level setbacks are to ensure the ground floor of the building remains accessible in perpetuity. - The ground floor of the building is to be designed enable activation of the ground level and is to include outward facing floorspace that is oriented towards the northern and western boundaries of the site.
+- Any future built form on the site is to reflect the Business Park character of the precinct as well as providing a sympathetic design response to the adjacent Church through design articulation, modulation of form, variation in texture, finishes and materials. - Development must be of a high visual quality and must include appropriate architectural articulation and modulation of form particularly to the northern frontage to Lord Street and western frontage to - Setbacks to the western façade of the building (i.e. facing the St Matthew's Anglican Church) are to provide space to enable the activation of the ground-floor edge between the site and its boundary with the Church. - Landscaping of the setback to the western boundary is to facilitate the future integration and transition between the site and the adjoining lawn area within the adjacent Church grounds.
+Should fencing be proposed between the two properties, ground level setbacks are to ensure the ground floor of the building remains accessible in perpetuity. - The ground floor of the building is to be designed enable activation of the ground level and is to include outward facing floorspace that is oriented towards the northern and western boundaries of the site. - Landscaping of the setback to the northern boundary is to be designed so as to contribute positively to the building frontage as viewed from Lord Street and to enhance the visual appearance of the site as a gateway corner to the Lord Street Business Park.